 11) “Near death experiences prove a soul, heaven & therefore God”.
 Hardly… Why are near death experiences (still living experiences) somehow pretended to demonstrate after death experiences?
 I could leave it there honestly and not be bothered further.
 Seriously… “Near death experiences prove after death claims” is a blatant non sequitur logical fallacy.

-I’m no expert in the science, but this refutation exhaustively cites & examines where the claims of out of body experiences and how their details fail scrutiny.
+I’m no expert in the science, but this refutation below exhaustively cites & examines where the divine claims concerning NDEs fail scrutiny.
+It goes through the most commonly cited NDE cases, showing why they aren’t evidence for souls and gods.

 This refutation explains why NDEs can comfortably be dismissed as any kind of evidence for souls, the supernatural & gods.
 The explanations are natural and understandable after investigation.
 The ongoing research and reports by NDE “experts” are too often biased, misleading and cherry-picked, so the conclusions don’t always tell the whole story.
 Until you’ve read through the link above, don’t bother to argue this further, because your claims are addressed within.
 If you still aren’t satisfied because your objection isn’t explained away, it suffices to say its a mystery.. and a mystery does not equal “a soul did it” or “God did it”.
 Ever.